 Spanish is the official language of Guatemala.
 As a first and second language, Spanish is spoken by 93% of the population.
 Twenty-two Mayan languages are spoken, especially in rural areas, as well as two non-Mayan Amerindian languages, Xinca, an indigenous language, and Garifuna, an Arawakan language spoken on the Caribbean coast.
 English is spoken widely in the prominent tourist destinations of La Antigua and Lake Atitlán.

 What will the food be like on my trip?

-Guatemala food and drink is primarily influenced by the country’s Maya and Spanish cultures.
+Guatemalan food and drink are primarily influenced by the country’s Maya and Spanish cultures.
 However, it also received influences from African and Caribbean cultures.
-We will be taking you to our favorite restaurants where you will get to try food local to Guatemala as well as some non traditional cuisine.
+We will be taking you to our favorite restaurants where you will get to try food local to Guatemala as well as some non-traditional cuisine.

 Can I drink the water in Guatemala?

 We do not recommend drinking tap water in Guatemala.
 For environmental reasons, try to avoid buying bottled water.
 Fill a reusable water bottle or canteen with filtered water; ask your leader where filtered water can be found.
 It’s also advisable to peel fruit and vegetables before eating.

 Although there are parts of Guatemala that are dangerous, most tourist destinations are very safe.